MartinKabierski/event-log_pollution-analysis/README.md

 ## Description

 This is the github repository containing implementation of the framework for the evaluation of the impact of data quality issues presented in:
 > How much can we improve process mining?
-An analysis of the impact of data quality on process discovery
+A framework for measuring data quality sensitivity in process discovery
-> Yannis Bertrand, Martin Kabierski, Jari Peeperkorn & Seppe vanden Broucke Submitted to ICPM (2025).
+> Yannis Bertrand, Martin Kabierski, Jari Peeperkorn & Seppe vanden Broucke Submitted to EdbA'25.

 ## How to use the framework?